 - RESOURCE - BAYCC Economic Hardship Fund

-- If you live in the Bay Area and have been severely impacted by the COVID-19 crisis and need support, apply for assistance here.
-To be eligible for a BAYCC Economic Hardship Fund, an individual must: Live in the Bay Area.***Be financially affected by COVID 19 Pandemic Crisis.*** Demonstrate need by fully completing the Online Application, including the required attachment(s).
+- To be eligible for a BAYCC Economic Hardship Fund, an individual must: Live in the Bay Area.***Be financially affected by COVID 19 Pandemic Crisis.*** Demonstrate need by fully completing the Online Application, including the required attachment(s).
 Immigrant Friendly.
 Key Words: Disaster, grant

 - RESOURCE - Bay Area Funeral Consumers Association (BA-FCA)

 - The Bay Area Funeral Consumers Association*(BA-FCA) is the local affiliate of the national nonprofit Funeral Consumers Alliance dedicated to protecting the right to choose meaningful, dignified, affordable death care.
 BA-FCA cannot provide direct financial assistance for funerals or death care, but we can help you find the best prices in the Bay Area for simple funeral arrangements, and we can direct you to some sources of financial help.

 - RESOURCE - Billy DeFrank LGBTQ Community Center